 We’re still waiting for an estimate on our house to see if we’ll need to make an insurance claim.
 In the meantime I was able to take our vehicle to get assessed last week.
 The result: an estimated $7,200 in damages.

-Cash Settlement or Fix it?
+Hail Damage: Take The Cash Settlement or Fix it?

 I looked up the value of our vehicle on Canadian Black Book and it’s worth approximately $8,800.
 To the insurance company, that means the car is repairable and won’t be a complete write-off.